 Digital wallets, also called mobile wallets, are systems that provide a secure, alternative way to pay using an app on your phone or other device, rather than pulling out your card at the register.
-Apple Pay®, Samsung Pay® and Android Pay® are some of the most popular digital wallet apps.
+Apple Pay®, Samsung Pay® and Google Pay® are some of the most popular digital wallet apps.
 If you’re on the fence about whether to start using this technology, you’re not alone.
 Confusion about how it works is among the top reasons U.S. consumers are not adopting this new method, according to a 2017 study by PYMNTS.com, a leading news and services provider in the payments industry.

 If more information is what you’re looking for, we can help.